Many-body problem

-The many-body problem is a general name for a vast category of physical problems pertaining to the properties of microscopic systems made of many interacting particles.
+The quantum many-body problem is a general name for a vast category of physical problems pertaining to deriving the behavior of multi-particle systems using fundamental quantum-mechanical principles.

+The goal of many-body physics is to find new principles to describe macroscopic systems, using principles that pertain to microscopic systems.

 Terminology

-Microscopic here implies that quantum mechanics has to be used to provide an accurate description of the system.
-Many can be anywhere from three to infinity (in the case of a practically infinite, homogeneous or periodic system, such as a crystal), although three- and four-body systems can be treated by specific means (respectively the Faddeev and Faddeev–Yakubovsky equations) and are thus sometimes separately classified as few-body systems.
+Many can be anywhere from three to infinity, although three- and four-body systems can be treated by specific means (respectively the Faddeev and Faddeev–Yakubovsky equations) and are thus sometimes separately classified as few-body systems.

+Body, in this case, is referring to a particle (electron, nuclei, atom, etc.).

-Explanation of the problem
+Explanation

-In general terms, while the underlying physical laws that govern the motion of each individual particle may (or may not) be simple, the study of the collection of particles can be extremely complex.
-In such a quantum system, the repeated interactions between particles create quantum correlations, or entanglement.
-As a consequence, the wave function of the system is a complicated object holding a large amount of information, which usually makes exact or analytical calculations impractical or even impossible.
+All information about a system can be extracted from its wave function.
+Solving Schrödinger's equation allows you to find the wave function associated with a system, and therefore determine the properties of it.
+Schrödinger's equation can only be solved exactly for the hydrogen atom or simpler systems, anything more complex than this can only be solved through approximation methods.
+This is because when the amount of particles in a system increases, repulsive interactions between electrons occur, and the term in Schrödinger's equation that corresponds to the energy of these repulsions is impossible to solve for.

-This becomes especially clear by a comparison to classical mechanics.
+This arising complexity becomes especially clear by a comparison to classical mechanics.
 Imagine a single particle that can be described with $k$ numbers (take for example a free particle described by its position and velocity vector, resulting in $k=6$).
 In classical mechanics, $n$ such particles can simply be described by $k\cdot n$ numbers.
-The dimension of the classical many-body system scales linearly with the number of particles $n$.
+The dimension of the classical many-body system scales linearly with the number of particles, $n$.

-In quantum mechanics, however, the many-body-system is in general in a superposition of combinations of single particle states - all the $k^n$ different combinations have to be accounted for.
-The dimension of the quantum many body system therefore scales exponentially with $n$, much faster than in classical mechanics.
+In quantum mechanics, however, the dimension of the many-body wave function scales exponentially with $n$, much faster than in classical mechanics.

 Because the required numerical expense grows so quickly, simulating the dynamics of more than three quantum-mechanical particles is already infeasible for many physical systems.
-Thus, many-body theoretical physics most often relies on a set of approximations specific to the problem at hand, and ranks among the most computationally intensive fields of science.
+Thus, many-body physics most often relies on a set of approximation methods, such as the variational method and perturbation theory, specific to the problem at hand.
+It ranks among the most computationally intensive fields of science.

-In many cases, emergent phenomena may arise which bear little resemblance to the underlying elementary laws.

 Many-body problems play a central role in condensed matter physics.